Ko Ko Korina: Remakes

 The 2013 Geo TV television film Armaan, featured the song in a new version, with a few English lyrics.
 The song was sung by Sana Zulfiqar and Aamir Zaki, and was picturized on Fawad Khan, Aamina Sheikh, Jahanzaib Khan and Mahnoor Khan.

 In August 2018, Coke Studio produced a remake of "Ko Ko Korina", originally lip-sync by Waheed Murad in the voices of Momina Mustehsan and Ahad Raza Mir.
 Their rendition of this Pakistani classic was widely criticized.
-Within a few days of the video being released on YouTube, it became the most-disliked video in the music show's 11-year history and raised nationwide hue and cry to the extent that Minister for Human Rights in Pakistan Shireen Mazari had to come out in media to term the remake as "horrendous".
-Waheed Murad's son Adil Murad also apologized from Pakistani nation for allowing Coke Studio a remake of the song.
+Within a few days of the video being released on YouTube, it became the most-disliked video in the music show's 11-year history; even the then Minister for Human Rights Shireen Mazari called the remake "horrendous".
+Waheed Murad's son Adil Murad also apologized to the Pakistani nation for allowing Coke Studio a remake of the song.
 In 2022, Ko Ko Korina featured in the opening scene of American series Ms. Marvel (miniseries) and won top ratings.

 A Sindhi version of this song was also sung by Jigar Jalal.